Randeep Surjewala: Organisational roles

-At the age of 17, he was appointed as the youngest General Secretary of Haryana Pradesh Youth Congress.
-He was also appointed as the Youngest Senator of the Punjab University, Chandigarh in 1992.
-He also remained a Member of the Faculty Consultative Committee in the Law Faculty.
+At the age of 17, he was appointed as the youngest general secretary of Haryana Pradesh Youth Congress.
+He was also appointed as the youngest senator of the Punjab University, Chandigarh, in 1992.
+He also remained a member of the faculty consultative committee in the law faculty.

-He was again the youngest member to the syndicate of Panjab University, Chandigarh from 1995–96 and member of Academic Council, Member of Joint Consultative Committee and Youth Affairs Committee of the Punjab University Chandigarh.
-He also served as Chairman of the Haryana Lawyers’ Forum from 1990-95.
-From 1987-90, he was an active participant to rebuild the Congress in Haryana alongside his father, then PCC President.
+He was again the youngest member to the syndicate of Panjab University, Chandigarh from 1995–96 and member of academic council, member of joint consultative committee and youth affairs committee of the Punjab University Chandigarh.
+He also served as chairman of the Haryana Lawyers' Forum from 1990 to 1995.
+From 1987 to 1990, he was an active participant to rebuild the Congress in Haryana alongside his father, then PCC president.

-In March 2000, Surjewala became first ‘Haryanvi’ to be appointed as the National President of the Indian Youth Congress (IYC).
-He continued to be the President up till February 2005, thus making it the longest tenure in the history of IYC.
+In March 2000, Surjewala became first ‘Haryanvi’ to be appointed as the national president of the Indian Youth Congress (IYC).
+He continued to be the president up till February 2005, thus making it the longest tenure in the history of IYC.

 In August 2004, the youngest office bearer.
-In the run-up to the Assembly elections in Haryana, he was appointed as Working President of Haryana Pradesh Congress Committee in December 2004 at the age of 37, the youngest President of PCC in the State.
+In the run-up to the assembly elections in Haryana, he was appointed as working president of Haryana Pradesh Congress Committee in December 2004 at the age of 37, the youngest president of PCC in the State.